coulof/pbnj/docs/04_cli.md

 pbnj --show-config
 ```

-This displays your host URL and auth key (masked for security).
+This displays your host URL.

 ## Usage